Full Moons can be emotional experiences we all have to deal with every month.

 Comfort and familiarity can go a long way, so you may want to stick to the people who support you best and the places that feel most comfortable.
-Stepping outside of your comfort zone might just add to your emotions, especially with this Cancer Full Moon.
+Stepping outside of your comfort zone might just add to your emotions.

 If you’re unsure of the best ways to comfort yourself, look to your natal Moon, which shows what you need for emotional stability.